noted-eip/protorepo/docs/notes_service_documentation.md

 In order to manage those micro-services and messages, we use Google's [gRPC](https://grpc.io/).

 This service is communicating with clients through the api-gateway, and others API like the google natural api, the graphQL google API.

+For reasons of accessibility, our documentation is written in English.
+If we recruit a foreign developer, we can easily include them in the process.

 ### Languages